What is the right to Buy Scheme?

 - Live at the property as your main home

-- Have a total of at least 3 years public sector tenancy in either Council or Housing Association property
+- Have a total of at least three years of public sector tenancy in either Council or Housing Association property

-If you can answer ‘yes’ to all of these then you are entitled to apply for the Right to Buy your Council home.
+If you can answer ‘yes’ to all of these, you are entitled to apply for the Right to Buy your Council home.